MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

     open Microsoft.Quantum.Arithmetic;
 ```

-Now, adjust your host program to call the name of your new operation (e.g. `PerformIntrinsicQFT`), and give it a whirl!
+Now, adjust your host program to call the name of your new operation (e.g. `PerformIntrinsicQFT`), and give it a whirl.

 To see the real benefit of using the Q# library operations, change the number of qubits to something other than `3`:
 ```qsharp